IS IT NEW OR USED?

 However, bedding that has been used presents a potential health hazard that should be weighed against any possible economic advantages of buying a recycled mattress.
 It could harbor bacteria, mold, fungi, blood, other bodily fluids, hair, skin, pollen, dust mites, or allergenic residues from pets and insects.

 While selling a mattress that is less than new does not in itself violate state law, this would be a violation of the Georgia Fair Business Practices Act if the bedding were specifically represented by the seller as being new—rather than being sold “as is,” with no such claim.
-You can report misrepresentation of this nature to the Georgia Department of Law's Consumer Protection Division and to the Federal Trade Commission(FTC) to help in building a record concerning the sales practices of the business in question.
+You can report misrepresentation of this nature to the Georgia Attorney General's Consumer Protection Division and to the Federal Trade Commission(FTC) to help in building a record concerning the sales practices of the business in question.

 Mattress Shopping Tips from the FTC